Definition of Negative Shareholder Equity

 Explanation

-The basic accounting equation is Assets = Liabilities + Shareholders Equity.
+The basic accounting equation is Assets = Liabilities + Shareholder’s Equity.

 Example of Negative Share Capital

 Let us consider company XYZ ltd which is going to set up newly.
-The company XYZ ltd has the borrowings of $60,000 from the bank in the form of a loan, and his own contribution to the company is $90,000.Various assets were also purchased by the company in the form of building and godown, valuing $30,000, furniture worth $6,000, inventory for $70,000, and a balance figure of $45,000 is in the form of cash.
+The company XYZ Ltd borrows $60,000 from the bank as a loan, and his contribution to the company is $90,000.The company also purchased various assets in the form of building and godown, valuing $30,000, furniture worth $6,000, inventory for $70,000, and a balance figure of $45,000 in the form of cash.
 The Company started the business.
-The opening balance sheet of XYZ ltd was good enough.
-After the end of the first year, XYZ ltd incurred a loss of $30,000as the value of its inventory fell to $40,000, which is sold in full.
-In order to increase the value of its stock, the company made the purchase of stock valuing $90,000 by taking the additional loan from the bank valuing $60,000.
+The opening balance sheet of XYZ Ltd was good enough.
+After the end of the first year, XYZ Ltd incurred a loss of $ 30,000 as the value of its inventory fell to $40,000, which was sold in full.
+To increase the value of its stock, the company purchased a stock valued at $90,000 by taking an additional loan from the bank valuing $60,000.

-In the next year also the company incurred losses of $75,000 as it sold stock worth $90,000 for $15,000.
+In the next year also, the company incurred losses of $75,000 as it sold stock worth $90,000 for $15,000.
 Calculate the value of equity of the company during the year.

 Solution:

-After making all the calculations during year end, reserves and surplus of the company went into a negative balance
+After making all the calculations during year end, the reserves and surplus of the company went into a negative balance

 Reserve and surplus at the end of year 1 = Loss during the year = $30,000

-Value of equity at the end of year 1
+Value of equity at the end of Year 1

 Particulars |